I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 How Much Carrot Seed to Use for Microgreens

-Of course, this depends on the size of the tray you are using.
+Of course, this depends on the tray size you are using.

 Since carrots don’t have large cotyledons or leaves, we use more seeds than we usually plant.

-Generally, Home Microgreens recommends using less seed than that recommended by other growers.
-Because we believe that crowded microgreens grow more stem than leaves.
+Generally, Home Microgreens recommends using less seed than that recommended by other growers because we believe that crowded microgreens grow more stems than leaves.